OBCache: Optimal Brain KV Cache Pruning for Efficient Long-Context LLM Inference: Experimental Setup

 \subsubsection{Decoding Eviction}

-To evaluate baselines for decoding-phase cache eviction, we follow the setup of StreamingLLM \citep{xiao2024estreamingllm}, where eviction decisions are made at every decoding step.
-All eviction methods are evaluated with a fixed 1024-token cache budget.
+To evaluate baselines for decoding-stage cache eviction, we follow the setup of StreamingLLM \citep{xiao2024estreamingllm}, where eviction decisions are made at every decoding step.
+All eviction methods are evaluated under a 1024-token cache budget.

-\paragraph{StreamingLLM.} For StreamingLLM, we maintain the first 4 tokens as attention sinks and always keep the most recent 1020 tokens.
-Since attention sinks are essential for long-context generation, we retain the first 4 sink tokens in all other methods as well.
+\paragraph{StreamingLLM.} For StreamingLLM, we retain the first 4 tokens as attention sinks and always preserve the most recent 1,020 tokens.
+Since attention sinks are essential for maintaining long-context generation quality, we also retain the first 4 sink tokens in all other methods.

 \paragraph{H$_2$O.} At each decoding step, H$_2$O accumulates attention weights across all historical query positions to make eviction decisions.
-In all perplexity experiments of H$_2$O and its \obc{}-enhanced variants, a 256-token recent window is always reserved.
+In all perplexity experiments involving H$_2$O and its \obc{}-enhanced variants, a 256-token recent window is always reserved.
 The remaining 764 tokens are dynamically selected using their respective saliency scores.

-\paragraph{TOVA.} As in prefill eviction, TOVA does not use a fixed recent window.
-All 1020 heavy-hitter tokens are dynamically selected based on the attention scores from the latest query position.